Generic name: Caffeine

 - chest pain

 This is not a complete list of all side effects that may occur.
 Call your health care provider for medical advice about side effects.
-To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 In case of overdose:

 - immediately contact your local poison control center, or emergency room

 - call 1-800-222-1222 (the American Association of Poison Control Centers).

 Symptoms of overdose may include agitation; anxiety; confusion; frequent urination; irregular or fast heartbeat; muscle twitching; ringing in the ears; seizures; stomach pain; trouble sleeping.

 Proper storage of Caffeine:

 Store caffeine at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep caffeine out of the reach of children and away from pets.